Section 5: Getting Into the Hartland

 One of my favorite things during this hike was that the maintainer, or perhaps just an overzealous well-meaning hiker, took pains to be a bit more descriptive than usual on the trail blazes.
 Take, for instance, this one just before the steep descent around the eastern flank of the Indian Council Caves:

 I, of course, have no good pictures of the boulders – okay, yeah, I do have a hard time calling these things caves now that I think about it.
-My dad was impressed.
-And I poked around the hollows and chasms and boulders for a good 5 or 7 minutes.
+My dad was unimpressed.
+I poked around the hollows and chasms and boulders for a good 5 or 7 minutes.
 I was fairly impressed with how clean they were, as there is a flat and straight dirt road/trail in from a legal parking area on Legeyt Road.
 This means that anyone can cart in a case of beer and have a grand old time.

 There was evidence of an old campfire and some scraps of litter here and there, but nothing more than that.
 Well done, teenagers of Barkhamsted and Hartland… if you even exist.